DarkCaster/Perpetual/README.md

 ### Generating project report for manual use with LLM

-The `report` operation allows you to generate a report from your project’s source code in Markdown format.
+The `report` operation allows you to generate a report from your project's source code in Markdown format.
 You can then upload or copy-paste this file into your LLM chat-interface/knowledge base/Vector DB for manual analysis, bug searching, etc. Currently it only support Markdown formatting for code that seem to be optimal both for popular commercial and opensource LLMs.

 Available flags: